Deer Valley High School (California)

 In 2007, the Antioch Unified School District named Scott Bergerhouse and Clarence Isadore co-principals.
 The co-principal model has previously been implemented in some larger schools in southern California.

-In February 2010, Deer Valley and the rest of the AUSD schools were informed that they would issue a uniform policy in the second semester of the 2010-2011 school year.
+In February 2010, Deer Valley and the rest of the AUSD schools were informed that they would issue a uniform policy in the second semester of the 2010–2011 school year.
 This policy proved to be a failure for the school, partly due to the policy taking effect halfway through the year.
 The policy was discontinued by its second month.

-School Site Council

-The Deer Valley School Site Council is a group of parents, teachers, students and other school employees elected by their peers to meet with the school co-principals in order to: